 Overall, Beast Electric Scooters provide a truly unique riding experience that takes electric mobility to a whole new level and are worthy of any enthusiast’s collection – just be aware that these high-performance machines require a certain amount of expertise and skill to operate safely.

-See RG Editor’s Choice for the Most Expensive Electric Scooters (> $4,000)
+See RG Editor’s Choice for Fastest electric scooters.